 What are the penalties for violating CAN-SPAM?

 So there are pretty serious penalties for violating CAN-SPAM – up to $16,000 per email.
 Yikes.
 I know that sounds super scary (and it is), but as long as you are complying with the law, you should be safe.

 Ok, I know this is a lot of info!
 So I created a handy dandy guide for you – refer back to this anytime for a refresher.
-Just click below to download!
+Just enter your info below to get it now!